Equine-Assisted Psychotherapy (EAP)

 Many riders, both able-bodied and those with challenges to overcome, form a strong connection to the horse that they cannot get from most sports.
 For individuals with emotional problems, the unique relationship that is formed with the horse can result in increased confidence, self-esteem, and patience.
 The sense of wonder and independence that is experienced while riding on a horse is universally beneficial.

-The Phoenix Rising Heroic Journey Program is the equine assisted psychotherapy part of the larger Heroic Journey Program that helps to bring each client back to a healthier more holistic sense of self.
+The equine assisted psychotherapy part of the larger Heroic Journey Program that helps to bring each client back to a healthier more holistic sense of self.
 The main goal of this program is to bring the client back into a state of balance so that they can value themselves and allow themselves to change and make new decisions about how to live their lives.

 From Victim to Victory

-The Phoenix Rising Victim to Victory Program is the equine assisted psychotherapy part of the larger Trauma Program that is a main component used by all clients who enter the facility.
+Victim to Victory is the equine assisted psychotherapy part of the larger Trauma Program that is a main component used by all clients who enter the facility.

 Helpless to Health